boazbk/tcs/lec_03a_computing_every_function.md

 with the equivalent NAND expressions.

-For integer valued variables, we can use the standard algorithms of addition, multiplication, comparisons etc.. to   write code such as
+For integer valued variables, we can use the standard algorithms of addition, multiplication, comparisons and so on.. to   write code such as

 ~~~~ { .go .numberLines }